MarioMingarro/SppTrend/README.md

 **Spatial Responses**

-  - **Spatial Adaptation (SA)**: The species' presence shows a positive temporal trend, significantly different from the OT.

-  - **Spatial Discordance (SD)**: The species' presence shows a negative temporal trend, significantly different from the OT.
+  - **Spatial Adaptation (SA)**: A positive trend in presence, which in the context of climate change in the Northern Hemisphere, might often be associated with a Spatial Poleward (SP) shift as the species expands into newly suitable, higher-latitude areas.
+  In the Southern Hemisphere, this adaptation might involve a Spatial Equatorward (SE) shift (towards higher latitude values).

+  - **Spatial Discordance (SD)**: A negative trend in presence, which in the context of climate change in the Northern Hemisphere, might often be associated with a Spatial Equatorward (SE) shift as the species retreats from less suitable, lower-latitude areas.
+  In the Southern Hemisphere, this discordance might involve a Spatial Poleward (SP) shift (towards lower latitude values).

-  - **Spatial Conformity (SC)**: The species' presence follows a temporal trend similar to the OT.
+  - **Spatial Conformity (SC)**: The species' presence trend follows the overall trend, suggesting less directional pressure in terms of range shift at this level of analysis.

 **Thermal Responses**